dboland/minc/README.md

 MinC was written to help children at vocational education learn Linux without the hassle of virtualization.

-MinC is a tiny kernel which runs on Windows.
+MinC is a tiny kernel emulation (285Kb) which runs on Windows.
 The rest of the software was taken from OpenBSD, version 6.1.
 This means that by installing MinC, you run OpenBSD on your Windows machine at native speed.